 The house, situated in one of the small streets leading from the Cavtat seafront to Prijeko, has, since ancient times, had the continuity of a living place.

-To reach Cavtat (20km south of Dubrovnik) you need to take local bus no.10 from bus station or a boat from Old Town port.
+To reach Cavtat (20km south of Dubrovnik) you need to take local bus no.10 from bus station or a boat from Old Town harbour.

 This is a small museum in the lovely town of Cilipi in Konavle.
 Here you'll find great diplay of traditional clothing with beautiful embroidery.
 The museum also shows the history of the silk industry in the area.
 It's small and simple, but gives you quite a bit of information.